 The canons of this title establish processes that are neither civil nor criminal but ecclesiastical in nature, and therefore legal procedures and constitutional guarantees associated with secular court proceedings are ordinarily inapplicable.
-These canons should be interpreted and applied to provide for the just resolution of every disciplinary proceeding, to determine the truth, to secure fairness in administration and simplicity in procedure, and to eliminate unjustifiable expense and delay.
+These canons should be interpreted and applied to provide for the just resolution of every disciplinary proceeding, to determine the truth, to secure fairness in administration and simplicity in procedure, and to minimize undue expense and delay.

 Section 5 – Public Notice, Confidentiality, and Conflicts of Interest

-In all proceedings under this title, there is a needed balance between public notice and the maintenance of proper confidentiality, as well as the avoidance of perceived or actual conflicts of interest through recusal from serving on the Disciplinary Bodies of the province, as provided in Canon IV.11.
+In all proceedings under this title, there must be maintained a balance between appropriate public notice and the maintenance of proper confidentiality, as well as the avoidance of perceived or actual conflicts of interest through the use of recusals.
+Canon IV.11 provides guidelines for maintaining such a balance between notice and confidentiality and for determining the propriety of a recusal.

-Section 6 – Reporting Duty
+Section 6 – Mandatory Reporting Duties under Secular Law

 Notwithstanding any other provisions of these canons, any Report regarding the abuse of a minor or vulnerable adult shall be reported to the appropriate civil authorities consistent with applicable laws and subject to constitutional and statutory exemptions and protections.

+Section 7 – The Role of a Chancellor

+Except where the constitution or canons of a diocese provide to the contrary, a chancellor of a province, diocese, or special jurisdiction is counsel to the province, diocese, or special jurisdiction, respectively.
+While it is appropriate in the execution of a chancellor’s duties to advise the bishop with jurisdiction on matters effecting the province, diocese, or special jurisdiction, no chancellor shall serve as Proctor or legal advisor to a bishop or member of the clergy who is the subject of a Report under this Title IV, nor shall he or she serve on a court, tribunal or other disciplinary body of the province or diocese.

 Canon 2 Definitions